-Are there existing safeguarding concerns or Yes / No

-Children's Social Care current or past Comments:

-involvement?

-When was the last injury(ies)?
-Date(s) and injury(ies)

-Is this part of a pattern?
+Are there existing safeguarding concerns or Children's Social Care current or past involvement?
+Yes / No Comments: When was the last injury(ies)?
+Date(s) and injury(ies) Is this part of a pattern?
+Yes / No Comments: Is the explanation consistent with the injury?
+Yes / No Comments: Is the explanation concerning or are there conflicting explanations?
 Yes / No Comments:

-Comments:

-Is the explanation consistent with the injury?
-Yes / No

-Comments:

-- Is the explanation concerning or are Yes / No

-there conflicting explanations?
-Comments:

-Interpretation of level of risk Low
+- Interpretation of level of risk Low

-Medium

-High
+· Medium High

 Actions to be taken, either in response to the injury, or to reduce further risk.

 - What, By who, By when

 Referral to MASH Y/N

-Constant

-Signed by Reviewed by (e.g. DSL)
+Signed by Reviewed by (e.g., DSL)

 Role Date

 Date